top of page

 A few minutes later, I happened to see another ferry arriving in Kimolos.
 This time, it was the ARTEMIS of Hellenic Seaways, which operates on the subsidised inter-Cyclades lifeline, namely on the Lavrion-Kea-Kythnos-Syros-Tinos-Andros-Paros-Naxos-Ios-Sikinos-Folegandros-Kimolos-Milos-Sifnos-Serifos line.

 The ARTEMIS seen arriving in Kimolos.
 She has been operating on her current service since 2015, when she was assigned to fill the void left by NEL Lines, which had deployed two ferries on the inter-Cyclades service, as a result of their economic difficulties which saw all their vessels being arrested by their crews or by port authorities.
-The ARTEMIS took over the service that had been covered by the AQUA JEWEL (owned by Sea Jets since 2017), and has since remained an integral part of the Cyclades, serving as the lifeblood between almost all islands.
+The ARTEMIS took over the service that had been covered by the AQUA JEWEL (owned by Sea Jets since 2017), and she has since remained an integral part of the Cyclades, serving as the lifeblood between almost all islands.

 The ARTEMIS seen maneuvering in Kimolos.
-She was built in 1997 in Greece, and spent the first part of her career on the Saronic Gulf.
-She was initially known as the GEORGIOS 2 of Akouriki Shipping Company, and was operating on the Piraeus-Aegina-Methana-Poros-Hydra-Spetses-Porto Cheli line.
+She was built in 1997 in Greece, and she spent the first part of her career on the Saronic Gulf.
+She was initially known as the GEORGIOS 2 of Akouriki Shipping Company, and she was operating on the Piraeus-Aegina-Methana-Poros-Hydra-Spetses-Porto Cheli line.
 She continued to serve that line even after her company was absorbed by Minoan Flying Dolphins (which was renamed Hellas Flying Dolphins in 2002) following the 1999 season, and for whom she operated under the Saronikos Ferries division.
-After her company was rebranded as Hellenic Seaways in 2005, she was renamed ARTEMIS and continued to serve the Saronic Gulf, on the Piraeus-Aegina-Agistri-Methana-Poros-Hydra-Spetses line (2005-2007) and the Piraeus-Aegina-Methana-Poros line (2008).
+After her company was rebranded as Hellenic Seaways in 2005, she was renamed ARTEMIS and she continued to serve the Saronic Gulf, on the Piraeus-Aegina-Agistri-Methana-Poros-Hydra-Spetses line (2005-2007) and the Piraeus-Aegina-Methana-Poros line (2008).

 The ARTEMIS seen maneuvering in the port of Kimolos.
 While she has been permanently operating on the inter-Cyclades lifeline since 2015, she also happened to be there from 2009 to 2012.
-Indeed, during that time, she had been chartered to ANEK Lines, and was operating on the Lavrion-Kea-Kythnos-Syros-Tinos-Andros-Paros-Naxos-Donousa-Amorgos-Milos-Kimolos-Folegandros-Sikinos-Ios-Santorini-Thirassia-Anafi line.
-This was at a time during which there were three ferries operating on the inter-Cyclades service, with the other two being the AQUA JEWEL and the AQUA SPIRIT of NEL Lines (the latter ship continued this service for two seasons under Sea Jets before being sold to Canadian company BC Ferries in 2017).
+Indeed, during that time, she had been chartered to ANEK Lines, and she was operating on the Lavrion-Kea-Kythnos-Syros-Tinos-Andros-Paros-Naxos-Donousa-Amorgos-Milos-Kimolos-Folegandros-Sikinos-Ios-Santorini-Thirassia-Anafi line.
+This was at a time during which there were three ferries operating on the inter-Cyclades service, with the other two being the AQUA JEWEL and the AQUA SPIRIT of NEL Lines (the latter ship continued this service for two seasons under Sea Jets before being sold to the Canadian company BC Ferries in 2017).
 This however stopped following the 2012 season, and the ship returned to Hellenic Seaways.
 She first operated on the Volos-Skiathos-Skopelos-Alonissos line on the Sporades in 2013, before making a comeback to the Saronic Gulf in 2014, as she was inserted on the Piraeus-Aegina-Agisitri-Methana-Poros line.
 In 2015, as stated above, she returned to the Cyclades, where she has since provided a vital service to all islands in which she stops.

 The ARTEMIS seen undergoing her maneuvering procedure in Kimolos, a port that she has been serving since the 2015 summer season.
 The ship also stays throughout most of the year in active service, only taking a break for a month during the winter (and being usually replaced by one of her Hellenic Seaways fleetmates).

 Another view of the ARTEMIS as she undergoes her maneuvering procedure in Kimolos.
 She is now the only ferry of Hellenic Seaways that operates on the Cyclades on the permanent basis, although the ARIADNE, which returned to the company after three years under charter to Italian company Tirrenia Di Navigazione, did serve islands like Paros, Naxos and Santorini while performing her new operations on the Dodecanese.
-The other ship currently operating on the inter-Cyclades service is the high speed ferry CALDERA VISTA of Sea Jets, which took over from her fleetmate, the ANDROS JET, following the latter's severe engine failure in 2020.
+The other ship currently operating on the inter-Cyclades service is the high speed ferry CALDERA VISTA of Sea Jets, which took over from her fleetmate, namely the ANDROS JET, following the latter's severe engine failure in 2020.
 While the ARTEMIS covers the Western Cyclades, the CALDERA VISTA serves the Lesser Cyclades and the Eastern Cyclades, as she is deployed on the Lavrion-Kea-Kythnos-Andros-Karystos-Tinos-Syros-Paros-Naxos-Donousa-Amorgos-Koufonisi-Schoinousa-Irakleia-Folegandros-Sikinos-Ios-Thirassia-Santorini-Anafi lifeline.

 The ARTEMIS seen performing her maneuvering procedure in Kimolos.
 Just like it was the case for the DIONISIOS SOLOMOS, the ARTEMIS was also a part of my childhood memories, during her time on the Saronic Gulf.
 Indeed, during the largest portion of the 2000s as well as 2014, I saw her many times in Piraeus and in Aegina, which is the other island in which I spend a large part of my summer holidays in Greece.
 I also traveled with her a few times, possibly when she was operating as the GEORGIOS 2 as well (although I cannot remember this with certainty as I was too young and could not remember the trips that I did up until I turned 7 years old).
 My last trip with her was in 2007, when I was heading from Aegina to Piraeus.